 The 1912 Radio Act improved communication and safety rules for ships.
 It made it mandatory for ships to always have radio communication to send distress signals and prevent ships from getting lost at sea.
 Ships were also required to stay in touch with nearby ships and coast radio stations to collaborate during emergencies.

-How big is the Icon of the Seas Compared to Titanic?
+How Big is the Icon of the Seas Compared to Titanic?

 The Icon of the Seas is a large ship, measuring 250,800 GT, 1,198 ft long, and 213 ft wide.
-In comparison, the Titanic is smaller at 46,328 GT, 883 ft long, and 92 ft wide.
+The Titanic next to cruise ships is smaller and weighs 46,328 GT, 883 ft long, and 92 ft wide.
 Icon of the Seas is five times larger in volume and 35% longer than the Titanic.

 Where was The Titanic Built?